junicodes/webRTC_Video.github.io/README.md

-# if you need the one with more sophisticated code with socket.io go the branch (webRtcModify)
+# if you need the one with more sophisticated code with socket.io go to the branch (webRtcModify)
 # webRTC_Video.github.io
 # demo Link to start video chat https://webchatapp-2019.firebaseapp.com/#init
 # demo Link to join video chat https://webchatapp-2019.firebaseapp.com/